Fieldstone King’s College School and Cambridge Academic Programming

 Students can register for examinations as private candidates for any IGCSE or AS/AL syllabus as long as the syllabus does not have coursework or internally evaluated components (some exceptions apply).
 The fee for each syllabus varies depending on the number of components and length of exams but is generally between $400 and $500 per IGCSE syllabus and $500 to $700 per GCE (AS/AL) syllabus.

-- The late registration period for the November 2017 Series of Examinations begins on August 9.
-At this point a $100 Late Registration Penalty will apply.
+· The late registration period for the June 2018 Series of Examinations begins on February 14th.
+At this point a $100 Late Registration Penalty will apply per syllabus.
 Please note that changing an entry at this point will also incur late fees.